1 November 2019

-We know some of our customers are concerned about Brexit, and what will happen if the UK leaves the EU without a deal.
+We know some of our customers and suppliers are concerned about Brexit, and particularly what will happen if the UK leaves the European Union without a deal.

-At the time of writing, the UK is scheduled to leave the European Union on 13 April without a deal or on 22 May with a deal.
-However there is still uncertainty about what will happen afterwards and what that means for business and cross-border EU-UK commerce.
+At the time of writing, the UK is scheduled to leave the EU on 31 October 2019.
+However, there is still uncertainty about what will happen afterwards and what that means for business and cross-border EU-UK commerce.

 The two sides have now agreed a Withdrawal Agreement which, if passed, will allow for a transitional period, during which time there will be minimal change for at least a year, while the EU and UK carry on negotiating a future trade deal.
 However, the political situation in the UK remains unclear pending an election on 12 December.
-As such a ‘No Deal’ outcome is still possible, which would lead to trade between the UK and EU would then become subject to tariffs and new customs and regulatory requirements.
+As such a ‘No Deal’ outcome is still possible, which would lead to trade between the UK and EU would then become subject to tariffs and new regulatory requirements.

 Like other businesses, Siemens has urged political leaders to reach an agreement and to give business enough time to prepare for any change.

 But we are also taking steps to ensure business continuity in the event of a more disruptive Brexit outcome.

 These preparations are being given the highest priority and overseen by our Board of Directors.
-Steps include: resource planning; reviewing and where necessary adjusting our systems and processes; and working with our supply chain in order to minimise disruption to our operations.
+Actions include: resource planning; reviewing and where necessary adjusting our systems and processes; and working with our supply chain in order to minimise disruption to our operations.

-We will continue to keep customers or suppliers informed and are happy to answer any further questions.
+We will continue to keep our customers and suppliers informed and are happy to answer any further questions.
 Please contact your local account manager if you would like to discuss this further or visit our Contact Us page.

 Last updated: 1 November 2019